1. What is Lycopene?

 - Structure: Lycopene has a unique structure with 11 conjugated double bonds and 2 six-carbon rings, which give it its characteristic red color and strong antioxidant properties.

-- Absorption: Unlike some other carotenoids, Lycopene is more readily absorbed when it is in the form of a cis-isomer (bent shape) rather than a trans-isomer (straight shape).
-Cooking and processing can increase the amount of cis-Lycopene available for absorption.
+- Absorption: Unlike some other carotenoids, lycopene is more readily absorbed when it is in the form of a cis-isomer (bent shape) rather than a trans-isomer (straight shape).
+Cooking and processing can increase the amount of cis-lycopene available for absorption.

 - Solubility: Lycopene is fat-soluble, meaning it dissolves in fats and oils.
 This is important for its absorption in the digestive tract, as the presence of dietary fat can enhance its uptake.